 - If your current depression medication has ceased helping you.

-How Long Do The Benefits of Ketamine Last?
+How Long Do The Benefits Last?

 The benefits of ketamine therapy are long-lasting for the majority of our clients.
 Many clients find their oral depression medication works better after ketamine therapy and don’t feel the need for further ketamine infusions.
 In other cases, clients choose periodic ketamine treatment after their initial series.
 If you have depression but don’t treat it with medication, there is a greater likelihood you will desire further treatment down the road.